 Neuroplasticity: “Healing” the Brain

-Research has provided evidence that neuroplasticity helps the brain recover from trauma injuries.
+Research has provided evidence that neuroplasticity helps the brain recover from traumatic injuries.
 Depending on the extent of damage, neuroplasticity and cognitive rehabilitation can help patients “re-wire” their brains to improve their cognitive and emotional health.
 Neuroplasticity in stroke patients has been widely researched: after a stroke, certain parts of the brain are impaired, affecting their ability to perform their normal functions.
-Neuroplasticity enables healthy regions of the brain to learn how to perform those functions, “picking up the slack” for the impaired regions.
+It enables healthy regions of the brain to learn how to perform those functions, “picking up the slack” for the impaired regions.

 When someone suffers a brain injury, neurons in the affected brain regions die and neural pathways become dormant.
 In the days and weeks after the injury, the brain naturally starts to form new synapses and replace the dead brain cells.
-As neuroplasticity facilitates healing in the post-trauma brain, rehabilitation can help individuals recover faster.
+As it facilitates healing in the post-trauma brain, rehabilitation can help individuals recover faster.

 Neuroplasticity and Addiction

-Drugs, alcohol and gambling are habit-forming.
-When an individual engages in an addictive behavior, their brain strengthens the neural pathways associated with the habit.
-An easy way to understand neuroplasticity and addiction is think of the brain as “training” itself to become better at the addictive habit.
+Drugs, alcohol, and gambling are habit-forming.
+When an individual engages in addictive behavior, their brain strengthens the neural pathways associated with the habit.
+An easy way to understand neuroplasticity and addiction is to think of the brain as “training” itself to become better at the addictive habit.
 To debilitate an addition, an individual has to “re-train” their brain.
 In rehabilitation, doctors and therapists often encourage the recovering individual to replace addictive behaviors with healthy ones.
 Due to the brain’s neuroplasticity, the neural pathways associated with the addictive behavior become dormant, and new neural pathways develop in support of healthier habits.

 Neuroplasticity & Depression